elunna/hackem/README.md

 	- [ ] Anything that is "rockish", ie, rock kobolds, rock gnomes, should be stoning resistant and vulnerable to digging.
 Stone giant.

-	- [ ] Double check that all nobles are lords, royals are kings.
-	- [ ] Revert "noble" to "lord"
-	- [ ] Revert "royal" to "king"

 	- [SKIPPED] Add message for tick/flea multiplication?
 	- [SKIPPED] Moldy pudding: Enhance a bit, only has an engulfing organic attack.
 No damage.